arty-arty/Suitable/wallet/README.md

 This is a fork of /sui/apps/wallet.
 It allows instantly playing actions attached to NFTs.
 It implements the safe Suitable protocol in the wallet.

 Devnet is wiped often.
 So, all action_nft contract addresses must be updated each time.
+If problems with dependencies install arise, paste this folder into https://github.com/MystenLabs/sui /apps/
+And then try again - pnpm install

 ## A note on Security